see releases page for other versions

-MCP Toolbox for Databases is an open source MCP server that simplifies development of tools for database access.
-It handles complexities like connection pooling, authentication, and security, allowing you to integrate database tools with your AI agents more efficiently.
+The MCP Toolbox for Databases is an open-source MCP server that simplifies building AI tools for database access.
+It handles connection pooling, authentication, and other complexities, allowing you to develop tools faster and more securely.

 # see releases page for other versions